Struktal/Struktal/README.md

 - Set up a virtual host for the website.
 The `DocumentRoot` should point to the directory where you've cloned the repository to, and then `📁 htdocs/` <sub>Not `📁 project/htdocs/`!</sub>.
 If you've used the example path from above, the `DocumentRoot` should be set to `/var/www/your-project-name/htdocs`.

 ## Documentation

-There are many helpful tutorials and guides available in the `📁 docs/tutorials/` directory.
+There are many helpful tutorials and guides available [here](docs/tutorials).
 They cover a wide range of topics, from the frameworks basics, setting up a project, using the frameworks features up to deploying the application.

 ## Dependencies
 This framework contains the following dependencies: